solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-02-generate-and-store-vectors.md

    python main.py
    ```

 3. Wait for the code execution to complete, indicated by a message indicating all products with vectorized descriptions have been upserted to the Cosmos DB container.
-It may take up to five minutes for the vectorization and data upsert process to complete for the 295 records in the products dataset.
+It may take up to 10 - 15 minutes for the vectorization and data upsert process to complete for the 295 records in the products dataset.
+If not all products are inserted, you can rerun `main.py` using the command above to add the remaining products.

 ## Review upserted sample data in Cosmos DB